algorandfoundation/algokit-utils-ts/docs/code/classes/types_app_client.ApplicationClient.md

 ▸ **fundAppAccount**(`fund`): `Promise`\<[`SendTransactionResult`](../interfaces/types_transaction.SendTransactionResult.md)\>

-Funds ALGOs into the app account for this app.
+Funds Algo into the app account for this app.

 #### Parameters